What is the auriculotemporal syndrome?

 Damage to the ganglions within the cervical sympathetic chain may also cause auriculotemporal syndrome .

-Symptoms are often apparent within the first year after parotidectomy.
+Symptoms are often apparent within 12 months of parotidectomy.
 However, delayed recognition is not unusual .
 Once symptoms commence, there is often a gradual increase in severity for several months, and they then remain relatively constant thereafter.

 Symptoms are triggered by chewing (gustatory sweating) or the sight, smell, or thought of food.
 They include: